 Before COVID-19, the rate of unemployment in the U.S. was at a historic low.
 In a candidate-driven market, recruiters became highly tech-savvy and creative to reach a passive candidate audience.
 Employer branding evolved to support company recruitment efforts and beat competitors in the war for talent.
 The job market looks very different now.
-While recent job reports showed an unexpected improvement in the unemployment rate to 13.3%, after hitting the highest level in BLS monthly survey history in April at 14.7%, the unemployment rate is still higher than it was during the 2008 financial crisis.
+While recent job reports show improvement in the unemployment rate, the unemployment rate is still higher than it was during the 2008 financial crisis.

 It looks like recruiters should prepare to be inundated with an influx of applicants and finding qualified talent becomes a challenge in such a broad talent marketplace.
 In my own business, thinking that our high unemployment would make it easier for me to find great talent, I am having a hard time finding quality candidates.
 My qualified talent ratios have dropped to what is now a record low number of 10% of candidates that apply for a number of open roles are qualified to do the job.